mmurygin/notes/sre/troubleshooting.md

 1. Form a hypotheesis
     * **Start with simplier to check hypothesis**
     * What changed?
+    * Does all users affected or only subset of them?
+What is common between affected users?
     * Segment problem space
         * if steps number is low: just go through them one by one
         * if steps number is high: use binary search to reduce problem (git bisect)